chris-gud/Sphere-Array-Atomic-Orbital-Simulation/README.md

 each orbital is printed to terminal for the viewer's reference.
 The viewer can assume that the probability density decreases to 0 outside of the axis volume.

 &nbsp;&nbsp;How is this simulation different from the rest?
-Most depictions of the orbitals of the hydrogen atom depict a surface.
-The creator chooses some cutoff probability (90% usually) for which to depict a surface, within which the electron has that cutoff probability of existing inside of at any time.
-However, this fails to convey a lot of information; the viewer cannot visualize the probability densities within the surface.
+Most depictions of the orbitals of the hydrogen atom depict a surface called an isosurface, where points of constant probability are bridged to form a surface However, this misplaces a lot of information; the viewer cannot visualize the probability densities within the surface.
 A naive viewer may be led to believe that the probability density is thus uniform within the surface.
 This is not the case.
 This program is meant to prove it.

 ## CONTROLS: